new-sun-logo

 Backgrounder

-New Sun: Continuing the legacy of her father, Eric Harvie, who was given the honorary name of “Old Sun” in 1962 by the Blackfoot Nation in Alberta, Joy Maclaren was given the name “New Sun” in 1995 by Elders from the Blackfoot, Mohawk and Ojibwa nations at a special naming ceremony at Carleton University to recognize her support of Aboriginal culture and education.
+New Sun: Continuing the legacy of her father, Eric Harvie, who was given the honorary name of “Old Sun” in 1962 by the Blackfoot Nation in Alberta, Joy Maclaren was given the name “New Sun” in 1995 by Elders from the Blackfoot, Mohawk and Ojibwa nations at a special naming ceremony at Carleton University to recognize her support of Indigenous culture and education.
 Her distinctive blue shawl, with its New Sun design in gold and copper sequins, was presented to her at that time.
 In 2011 she was given an honorary doctorate by Carleton University and made a Member of the Order of Canada in recognition of her philanthropy and support of post-secondary education.
 In 2013 the New Sun Joy Maclaren Adaptive Technology Centre opened in Carleton’s newly renovated MacOdrum Library.
 At the time of her death in 2014 at the age of 92 Joy had attended seven of the previous nine New Sun Conferences.

 Allan J. Ryan was appointed as the New Sun Chair in Aboriginal Art and Culture in 2001.
-The first of its kind in Canada, the Chair is situated in the School of Indigenous and Canadian Studies at Carleton.
+The first of its kind in Canada, the Chair was situated in the School of Indigenous and Canadian Studies at Carleton.
 In 2015 he received the inaugural Alumni of Influence Award for Distinguished Educator from the Ontario College of Art and Design University; in 2016, the Distinguished Alumni Award for Career Achievement from Brandon University; and in 2017, the Alumni Association Award for Professional Achievement from the University of Arizona.

-Impressions of the New Sun Conference:
+Impressions of the New Sun Conference

 “New Sun was a revelation, as always.
 What a gift you prepare for us every year!”
 SH